 Finding bleeding in a baby's diaper can be very scary.
 Find reasons for blood in a baby's diaper here, including blood from baby's vagina and stools.

-My 7 month old has had a cough for 1.5 months now.
-We tried Amoxicillin for 10 days but it didn't clear the cough totally.
-What home remedies should I try?
+My 7-month-old baby has had a persistent cough for 1.5 months now.
+What can cause a chronic cough in baby and what home remedies should I try?

 Q&A: Our baby's arms start to shake when he is attempting to grab something or when annoyed or sleepy.
 Is it a neuro problem?
 Find possible reasons here!